jiazhihao/clang/README.md

 This branch implements NaN integers in Clang compiler.

+To use our NaN compiler is very easy.

+- Follow the instructions to build Clang: http://clang.llvm.org/get_started.html

+- Replace the original Clang with our modified version: git clone -b nan https://github.com/jiazhihao/clang.git

 Programmers can declare an integer to be an NaN integer by adding a type qualifier "_nan" to an integer declaration.
 The type conversion rules for NaN integers are as follows.

 - An integer of type T will be automatically promoted to _nan T when used with an integer of type _nan T.